The Rose Bowl Stadium

 - Upgraded stadium facilities which include the addition of new premium seating.

-New premium seating will be housed in a state-of-the-art press box with three levels of seating – suites, loge boxes and club seats.
-Along with new levels of seating, there will be indoor and outdoor cushioned seats with increased legroom and drink holders, VIP parking, VIP entrance, elevators, and upscale dining for loge boxes and club seats with the option to purchase alcoholic beverages.
+New premium seating is housed in the state-of-the-art pavilion with three levels of seating – suites, loge boxes and club seats.
+Included in these new levels are seats with increased legroom and drink holders, VIP parking, VIP entrance, elevators, and upscale dining for loge boxes and club seats with the option to purchase alcoholic beverages.
 For more information on premium seating, call (626) 585-6800 or visit rosebowlpremiumseating.com .

 For more information about the Rose Bowl Stadium renovation, please visit: www.rosebowl-renovation.com.